How to Use This Book

 • Xcode 16 or later (minimum required).
 Use xcodebuild -version to check.

-If xcrun -sdk macosx metal outputs cannot execite tool 'metal' due to missing Metal toolchain proceed by running
+If xcrun -sdk macosx metal outputs cannot execute tool 'metal' due to missing Metal toolchain proceed by running

 xcodebuild -downloadComponent MetalToolchain